Dilraj1602/Study-Buddy/README.md

 - Add your daily study tasks, coding practice, and durations.
 - View, edit, or delete logs from the dashboard.
 - Filter and search logs by date or keywords.
+- See your average study duration (weekly, monthly, 6-monthly, yearly, all-time) in the dashboard.
+- View total study time, total tasks, and last activity in the Study Statistics tab.
+- Get AI-powered insights and recommendations based on your study data (no external API required).

 ## Folder Structure
 ```